Wildlife Hospital

 We Need Your Support

 Whether it's splinting a broken bone or simply rehydrating and fattening a juvenile animal, we deal with it all and provide our patients with whatever they need along the way.
 It is estimated that the bare minimum cost of treating one animal is $20, and is often at least $100 and sometimes several hundred.
 We receive no public funding; we are a non-profit organization providing a service to the public and our native wildlife.
-We humbly ask for donations whenever we can and absorb the costs of treating, medicating, housing and feeding these animals.
+We humbly ask for donations whenever we can and absorb the costs of treating, medicating, housing, and feeding these animals.
 After all, none of our patients have health insurance!
-If you would like to help Wildlife Images continue its mission of treating and releasing these wonderful animals, please click here to be redirected to our secure donation site.
+If you want to help Wildlife Images continue its mission of treating and releasing these beautiful animals, please click here to be redirected to our secure donation site.

 Prairie-Falcon-Release